kochigami/kochigami.github.io/projects.md

 ## Enhancing Child-People Interaction by Child-Robot Interaction

-I have been focused on three perspectives below.
+I have been focusing on three perspectives below.

 ### Child-Child interaction